wavefrontHQ/docs/pages/doc/csp_area_differences.md

 ### REST API Access

-For original subscriptions using the Operations for Applications REST API, requires an API token associated with a user account or a service account.
-To generate API tokens for your user account you need the **API tokens** permission.
+For original subscriptions, using the Operations for Applications REST API requires an API token associated with a user account or a service account.
+To generate API tokens for your user account you need the **API Tokens** permission.
 To generate API tokens for service accounts and to manage the API tokens in your Operations for Applications organization, you need the **Accounts** permission.

 When your service is onboarded to VMware Cloud services and you want to access the Operations for Applications REST API, you need a VMware Cloud services **access token**.
 To get such a token, you can: